Skip to main content

 Understanding Digital Twin Memory Systems

-Your digital twin uses two complementary memory systems to provide both immediate context and long-term personalization.
+Your digital twin uses three complementary memory systems to provide both immediate context and long-term personalization.
 Understanding the difference helps you optimize your interactions.

-Your digital twin operates with dual memory systems that work together to enhance your experience:
+Your digital twin operates with memory systems that work together to enhance your experience:

 Conversation History